bRuttaZz/lib-man/README.md

 1. It was meant to be simple as possible.
 Both visually and technically.
 2. **I write the entire application in a purism perspective (Like build it from scratch kind of thing).**

-> It was challenging to build something from more basic libraries.
-(But I honestly felt the pain though!)

 **For the bellow kind of questions,**

 Why use flask?